vinaygopinath/androidtutorial/app/views/concept_lessons/_android_log.html.md

 You can view the messages in `LogCat` window in Eclipse.
 It is located at the bottom of Eclipse.

 <br/>
-<%= image_tag "android-logging/logcat-screenshot.png", title: "Logcat Screenshot", alt: "Logcat Screenshot" %>
+<%= image_tag "android-logging/logcat-screenshot.png", title: "Android Logcat Screenshot", alt: "Android Log Screenshot" %>

 ### Opening LogCat in Eclipse